MateoMRLL/IMAR_NFC_SYNC/Readme/NFC Project Readme.md

 **Why it’s bad:**

 - Increases complexity with dual IDs and synchronization logic.
-- Risk of desynchronization if cloud sync fails or is delayed.
+- Risk of desynchronization if cloud sync fails or is delayed (update : there is a special route http://IP:5000/api/sync/all made for syncing data from Cloud to local).

 ### Creating Cloud Database